cloud-custodian/cloud-custodian/docs/source/aws/contribute.rst

 This creates a virtual env in your enlistment and installs all packages as editable.

-Now you may run ``python3 c7n/cli.py`` with any flags in order to directly test changes to the source files.
-For example, ``python3 c7n/cli.py schema aws.<resource_type>`` will return schema for resource type.
+Now you may run ``custodian`` with any flags in order to directly test changes to the source files.
+For example, ``custodian schema aws.<resource_type>`` will return schema for resource type.

 Adding New AWS Resources